egiden/django-contact-us-tools/docs/source/models.rst

 .. class:: AbstractBaseMessageExt

     :class:`AbstractBaseMessageExt` is an extended version of ``contact_us_tools.models.AbstractBaseMessage`` which provides extra fields and methods which allow the messages to be marked as either closed (the matter is resolved) or open.
 It is itself an `abstract base class <https://docs.djangoproject.com/en/5.2/topics/db/models/#abstract-base-classes>`_ and so will need to be extended if its added functionality desired.
+See :ref:`extending AbstractBaseMessageExt<extending>`

 The extra fields
 ^^^^^^^^^^^^^^^^